 As Luxembourg is a very small country, you can make the longest journeys in the country by trains and local bus routes.
 However, if you want to travel to another country, long-distance coaches can offer a cheaper alternative to the train and a more environmentally friendly option than flying.

 Flixbus provides long-distance coach travel between Luxembourg and several other European countries.
 These buses provide a comfortable coach ride, often with power outlets, WiFi, and refreshments.
 There are stops in Luxembourg City, Differdange, Esch-sur-Alzette, and Rodange.
 Check when booking to find the precise location of your stop.

 The Directorate of Civil Aviation (DAC) oversees air travel in the country.
 As Luxembourg is part of the EU, it is also a member of the EASA.

 Luxembourg has one international airport: Luxembourg Airport in Findel.
-It had around 2 million passengers in 2021, with 800 flights per week on average.
+It had around two million passengers in 2021, with 800 flights per week on average.
 Most of its flights go to other European countries – for direct flights to farther away, your closest options are likely Frankfurt Airport, Paris Charles de Gaulle, and Brussels Airport.

 You can reach Luxembourg Airport with bus lines 16 and 29 from elsewhere in Luxembourg, or bus line 117 from Trier, Germany.
 Bear in mind that this bus charges a fare.
 It’s also worth checking the Flibco Bus website to find out about connections to the airport from Belgium and elsewhere in Germany.